Kamperhub/kamperhub-app/STRIPE_SETUP_CHECKLIST.md

 1.  **Restart Your Development Server:** Have you stopped (`Ctrl+C`) and restarted (`npm run dev`) your Next.js application since you last saved your `.env.local` file?
 The server only reads these variables on startup.

 2.  **Check Your `.env.local` File:**
+    *   `NEXT_PUBLIC_APP_URL` must match your exposed server URL (e.g., `http://localhost:8083`).
     *   `NEXT_PUBLIC_STRIPE_PAYMENT_LINK` must start with `https://buy.stripe.com/` and not be in quotes.
     *   `STRIPE_SECRET_KEY` must start with `sk_test_`.
     *   `STRIPE_WEBHOOK_SECRET` must start with `whsec_` and be the one provided by the `stripe listen` command, NOT one from the Stripe Dashboard.

 3.  **Check Your Stripe CLI Terminal:**
-    *   Is the `stripe listen --forward-to localhost:8083/api/stripe-webhook` command still running in its own terminal window?
+    *   Is the `stripe listen --forward-to localhost:PORT/api/stripe-webhook` command still running in its own terminal window?
 It must be running for your local app to receive events.
     *   When you perform actions in the app (like clicking the subscribe button), do you see event logs appearing in this terminal?
 If not, the connection isn't working.

 4.  **Check Your Stripe Dashboard:**